Sarga 67 Hero

 बालकाण्ड

-In Mithilā, Janaka—responding to Viśvāmitra’s request—orders the revered divine bow (Śiva-dhanus) to be brought forth, adorned and ceremonially presented.
-Ministers transport it with great difficulty in an iron casket on an eight-wheeled conveyance, underscoring its superhuman weight and sanctity.
-Janaka addresses Viśvāmitra and the princes, emphasizing that even powerful kings and non-human hosts (devas, asuras, rākṣasas, gandharvas, yakṣas, nāgas, kinnaras) could not string or wield it.
-At Viśvāmitra’s prompting, Rāma opens the casket, seeks permission to touch, lift, and string the bow, and then—before thousands—strings and draws it with apparent ease.
-The bow breaks in the middle, producing a thunder-like report and earth-tremor that causes most onlookers to faint, except Janaka, Viśvāmitra, and the two Rāghavas.
-When calm returns, Janaka acknowledges the unimaginable feat, declares his vow of vīrya-śulka fulfilled, and resolves to give Sītā to Rāma, dispatching envoys to Ayodhyā to summon Daśaratha and report the events in full.
+In Mithilā, answering Viśvāmitra’s request, King Janaka orders the revered divine bow of Śiva (Śiva-dhanus) to be brought forth, adorned, and ceremonially presented.
+Ministers carry it with great difficulty in an iron casket on an eight-wheeled conveyance, revealing its superhuman weight and sanctity.
+Janaka tells Viśvāmitra and the princes that neither mighty kings nor non-human hosts—devas, asuras, rākṣasas, gandharvas, yakṣas, nāgas, kinnaras—have ever been able to string or wield it.
+At Viśvāmitra’s prompting, Rāma opens the casket, asks leave to touch, lift, and string the bow, and before thousands strings and draws it with seeming ease.
+The bow breaks in the middle with a thunder-like crash and an earth-tremor; most onlookers faint, except Janaka, Viśvāmitra, and the two Rāghavas.
+When calm returns, Janaka acknowledges the unimaginable feat, declares his vow of vīrya-śulka fulfilled, resolves to give Sītā to Rāma, and sends envoys to Ayodhyā to summon Daśaratha and report all that has occurred.

 .जनकस्य वचश्श्रुत्वा विश्वामित्रो महामुनि: ।धनुर्दर्शय रामाय इति होवाच पार्थिवम्।।।।